-Clients who receive these data will not only feel more confident in their buying decision, but will also likely share additional insights into their litigation management strategy.
+Clients who receive these data will not only feel more confident in their buying decision but will also likely share additional insights into their litigation management strategy.
 These new insights could provide clues about how to create future advantages.

-- Recruiting and training associates (better suited people)
+- Recruiting and training associates (better-suited people)

 Smaller firms do not have the luxury of hiring several associates in the hopes of finding one or two that succeed in the long term.
-Smaller firms should develop role specific criteria that consider, for example, the ability to juggle multiple priorities, flexibility, tolerance for repetitive tasks, ability to consistently follow rules and procedures, strong communication skills, and a willingness to embrace new technologies might outweigh some traditional qualitative factors.
+Smaller firms should develop role-specific criteria that consider, for example, the ability to juggle multiple priorities, flexibility, tolerance for repetitive tasks, ability to consistently follow rules and procedures, strong communication skills, and a willingness to embrace new technologies might outweigh some traditional qualitative factors.

 - Adjust compensation plans (aligning compensation and incentives with market factors)

 Most firms either reward performance using billable hours, billings or collections (we will not address originations now).
-Rarely do we encounter any incentives for case management excellence, client reporting and communication, or guideline compliance.
-Firms who keep these statistics can reward and encourage efficient case handling, client care, and guideline compliance.
+Rarely do we encounter any incentives for case management excellence, client reporting, and communication, or guideline compliance.
+Firms that keep these statistics can reward and encourage efficient case handling, client care, and guideline compliance.
 Lawyers who are compensated for litigation management factors are more likely to excel in the insurance defense practice area, which should reduce turnover and improve client satisfaction.